mattolson/mattolson.github.com/source/blog/2012-11-26-kids-can-hack-too.markdown

 [Lego Mindstorms](http://mindstorms.lego.com/) is a robotics kit by Lego, also with roots in the MIT Media Lab.
 It comes with a programmable microcontroller, sensors, motors, and an easy-to-use programming toolkit to build your own autonomous robots.
 I&rsquo;m pretty sure Santa has his eye on it this year.
 That, and a laser.

-_This essay was printed in the November 26, 2012 issue of [The Synthesis](http://synthesisweekly.com/)._